jaychandran-padayasi/jaychandran-padayasi.github.io/_pages/about.md

   - /about.html
 ---

-Hello, world!

-I'm Jay.
 I am a fifth-year PhD Candidate at The Ohio State University in the Department of Physics.
 I am interested in phase transitions and critical phenomena across physical systems.
 To borrow a quote attributed to Sasha Polyakov,
 > I wanted to learn about elementary particles by studying boiling water.